Of Expat Despair and Turkish Delight

 I rake my fingers through my own hair and do a bit of fluffing.
 “I just go like this,” I tell her, to give her another option, which may actually not work on her helmet hair.
 “You look fine,” I add to comfort her and calm her distress.
 (Let it not be said I don’t try to be nice.)

 She turns around and faces me.
 Her eyes are very dark.
 There’s a moment of silence.
-“Who cares, anyway, really?”she says then, as if struck by revelation and enlightenment.
+“Who cares, anyway, really?” she says then, as if struck by revelation and enlightenment.

 “That’s my motto,” I say cheerily, reaching for the door to the toilet stall.

 It’s easy to see why expats love it here.
 Here’s the garden of the house of Dutch expats, hammock and all.
+No expat despair here.

-Garden in Turkey
+Expat paradise in Turkey

 They traveled around, were in India and Morocco and Portugal.
 They fell in love with Turkey and settled here.
 They speak Turkish, which is no small feat.